ninchistudios/musicproduction/end-to-end-checklist.md

 * Ride faders to emphasise different parts or e.g. stop a vocal note/phrase being lost under instruments.
 * Work in 3dB steps to make audible differences.
 * Automate drum overheads up during more energetic parts
+* Ensure volume balance is right before you turn to effects

+##### Reverb

+* Use an ambient room reverb as a glue for tracks you want to push back in the mix, with lots of early reflections (which tell the ear how far away something is)
+* use a 2nd room reverb to bring specific tracks forward, with lots of late reflection (which tells the ear what the room sounds like)

+##### Compression

+* Try serial compression with multiple light compressors with different attack/release to separate transients and shaping compression

 ##### EQ